The American County Fair Tradition

 Of course there are animals.

-In many minds animals are the utmost reason to have a county fair.
+In many minds animals are the most important reason to have a county fair.

 There are curious goats, trimmed up sheep, smiling hogs and beefy cattle as well as spiffy poultry and brushed-up bunnies .